mletey/mary-letey-website/content/authors/admin/_index.md

 last_name: Letey
 email: ""
 ---
-I am a PhD student in Applied Mathematics at Harvard, where I am supervised by [Professor Cengiz Pehlevan](https://pehlevan.seas.harvard.edu/people/cengiz-pehlevan).
+I am a PhD student in Applied Mathematics at Harvard, where I am supervised by [Professor Cengiz Pehlevan](https://pehlevan.seas.harvard.edu/people/cengiz-pehlevan) and supported by the [Kempner Graduate Fellowship](https://kempnerinstitute.harvard.edu/education/graduate-fellowship/).
 My work focuses on the mathematics of machine learning.

 _During my PhD, I’m interested in describing neural computation in the context of structured data and tasks, using tools from statistical physics and geometry._ My current projects focus on exact analysis of in-context learning using random matrix theory, and the effects of low-dimensional structure on learning dynamics.
 My past research spans a range of applied maths areas, including early-universe cosmology, group theory, and ML4Physics.